radian-software/straight.el/README.md

   upstream
-* `M-x straight-fetch-package-and-deps`: fetch from the configured remotes of a package and all of its dependencies (including the dependencies of its dependencies); with prefix argment, then for forks also fetch from the upstream
+* `M-x straight-fetch-package-and-deps`: fetch from the configured remotes of a package and all of its dependencies (including the dependencies of its dependencies); with prefix argument, then for forks also fetch from the upstream
 * `M-x straight-fetch-all`: fetch from all packages' configured remotes; with prefix argument, then for forks also fetch from the